Vescent/RUBRIColor-Firmware-Upgrade/README.md

        The 3 files in the .zip file need to be placed in the folder described in the instructions.
 DO NOT RENAME THEM!

+## Configuration S1.110_LD1.21_QT2.69 Prototype for test purposes
+1. Blocks access to Temperature and Current control on an individual channel basis
+2. Changes API commands to use "S" for SHG and "D" for Diode prefixes Using the following format:
+    [S/D][COMMAND][channel#][argument]

 ## Configuration S1.109_LD1.21_QT2.69 Prototype for test purposes
 1. Minor adjustments to the layout of the single channel temperature summary page